Helping a failing residence permits service pass its government assessment

 Building a flexible but robust service

 By building the new service with open-source technologies, the department avoided being locked into costly supplier contracts.
-We implemented a cloud-native, containerised microservices architecture, delivering a flexible, high-performing, and secure solution.
+We implemented a cloud-native, containerised microservices architecture, delivering a flexible, high-performing and secure solution.

 The service passed on our first Beta assessment, and subsequent Live assessment, validating that our approach fully aligned with GDS standards.
 It was also fully GDPR-compliant, as we ensured only necessary personal information was shared securely with UKVI caseworkers in order to allow the processing of the user’s enquiry.